netdata/netdata/health/README.md

 - `OPTIONS` is a space separated list of `percentage`, `absolute`, `min2max`, `unaligned`, `match-ids`, `match-names`.
 Check the badges documentation for more info.

-- `of DIMENSIONS` is optional and has to be the last parameter.
+- `of DIMENSIONS` is optional and has to be the last parameter unless there is a `foreach`.
 Dimensions have to be separated by `,` or `|`.
 The space characters found in dimensions will be kept as-is (a few dimensions have spaces in their names).
 This accepts netdata simple patterns and the `match-ids` and `match-names` options affect the searches for dimensions.

+- `foreach DIMENSIONS` is optional and it will always be the last parameter.
+The rules for dimension here follow the same pattern of the previous parameter.
+It is used to set the group of the dimensions of a chart that will have the same rule to raise an alarm.

 The result of the lookup will be available as `$this` and `$NAME` in expressions.
 The timestamps of the timeframe evaluated by the database lookup is available as variables